pip-services/pip-services-docs/content/en/node/mqtt/queues/mqtt_message_queue.md

 - **message**: [MessageEnvelope](../../../messaging/queues/message_envelope) - message to be removed.

 #### onMessage
 Checks if the message comes from the right topic.
-If this is the case, deserializes it and sends it to the receiver if it's set.
+If this is the case, deserializes and sends it to the receiver if it's set.
 Otherwise, puts it into the queue.

 > `public` onMessage(topic: string, data: any, packet: any): void